dtzxporter/FileTypeDDS/README.md

 When Paint.NET has an update, you `must` re-run the installer, it will ensure that the plugin is up-to-date and ready to go.

 This plugin is provided as-is with no warranty provided.
 Use at your own risk.

+Wanna help?
+Send a message to `Rick Brewster` over at [https://forums.getpaint.net/](https://forums.getpaint.net/) asking for the ability to override default filetypes via plugins!
+This will make it easier to use our custom DDS plugin, without the need for an installer!